Employee Travel Expense and Reimbursement

 - The employee is allowed one “safe arrival” phone call after arrival at the destination when traveling out-of-state, not to exceed five minutes, if needed.

-Professional and membership dues (not bundled with registration) must be paid by the employee and reimbursed, per IRS code, to be nontaxable.
+Professional and membership dues (not bundled with registration) shall be paid by the employee and reimbursed, per IRS code, to be nontaxable.

 - These purchases should be approved in advance, with the bona fide benefit to KCTCS clearly stated.

-- If a receipt is required to be attached (over $20), the tip must be included on the receipt.
+- If a receipt is required to be attached (over $20), the tip shall be included on the

 - Tips for meals are included in the per diem and are not independently reimbursable.